stackitcloud/terraform-provider-stackit/docs/resources/application_load_balancer.md

 - `listeners` (Attributes List) List of all listeners which will accept traffic.
 Limited to 20. (see [below for nested schema](#nestedatt--listeners))
 - `name` (String) Application Load balancer name.
 - `networks` (Attributes Set) List of networks that listeners and targets reside in. (see [below for nested schema](#nestedatt--networks))
-- `plan_id` (String) Service Plan configures the size of the Application Load Balancer.
-Possible values are: `p10`..
-This list can change in the future.
-Therefore, this is not an enum.
+- `plan_id` (String) Service Plan configures the size of the Application Load Balancer e.g. 'p10'.
+See available plans via STACKIT CLI 'stackit beta alb plans' or API https://docs.api.stackit.cloud/documentation/alb/version/v2#tag/Project/operation/APIService_ListPlans
 - `project_id` (String) STACKIT project ID to which the Application Load Balancer is associated.
 - `target_pools` (Attributes List) List of all target pools which will be used in the Application Load Balancer.
 Limited to 20. (see [below for nested schema](#nestedatt--target_pools))